yereverluvinunclebert/Saturn-VB6-Widget/readme.md

  ![vb6-logo](https://github.com/yereverluvinunclebert/-JustClock-VB6/assets/2788342/861f1ce1-7058-4d09-af94-daab9206ca86)

- * Uses the latest version of the RC6 Cairo framework from Olaf Schmidt.
+ * Uses the latest version of the RC5 Cairo framework from Olaf Schmidt.

- During development the RC6 components need to be registered.
+ During development the RC5 components need to be registered.
 These scripts are used to register.
 Run each by double-clicking on them.

-	RegisterRC6inPlace.vbs
+	RegisterRC5inPlace.vbs
-	RegisterRC6WidgetsInPlace.vbs
+	RegisterVBWidgetsInPlace.vbs

- During runtime on the users system, the RC6 components are dynamically referenced using modRC6regfree.bas which is compiled into the binary.
+ During runtime on the users system, the RC5 components are dynamically referenced using modRC5regfree.bas which is compiled into the binary.

  Requires a Saturn folder in C:\Users\<user>\AppData\Roaming\